lyhourlay1/Quickly-healthy/README.md

 ## Logging in

-User authorization with sign in and log out functions.
-Create an account and make a patient profile.
+There are two types of user authorization, user logging in or a demo.
+To creat an account simply click on the signup tab and fill out your email, name, password, and select your insurance provider.
+Otherwise, try the demo by logging in select to log in as a "Demo User".

 <img src="https://github.com/lyhourlay1/Quickly-healthy/wiki/images/login.gif" alt="details">

+## Locality
+This is exciting!
+The interactive map will show you location of nearby providers with accepted insurances.
+Office locations are rendered within the view of the map.
+Click on the nearest provider's location to get more information.
+If you need a better view, drag the map until it's been focused to your liking.
+Zooming in and out is also applicable with your mouse wheel.

 ## Making an appointment

-Interactive map to show location of nearby providers that accept user's insurance
-* Fetching a new list of doctors that have offices within the view of the map as the user pans through the map
-* Pinning each of the doctor's offices on the map
-* The user should be able to drag the map around and scroll through it, without affecting or scrolling through the side-list of doctors (and vice-versa)
+Now that you're happy with your choice, lets get you healthy fast.
+Click the provider on the left pane.
+Your provider has given you a calendar schedule listing all their availabilities.
+Go ahead, click on a time you're available to meet.
+Provide a short detailed reason for your visit and presto, submit.
+You have your first appointment, fast!

 <img src="https://github.com/lyhourlay1/Quickly-healthy/wiki/images/appointment.gif" alt="appointment">